How to get the most tax benefit from your charitable donations

 Maximize the credit

 Within families, the payback can get even better.
 “Maximize your donations by claiming all of them on a single taxpayer,” says Cooper.
-Make the most of that 50% credit by bundling all the donations onto a single return.
-“You’ll get more of the tax credit and more money back in your pocket.”
+Make the most of your credits by bundling all the donations onto the return of the higher earner, which will help reduce the amount of income taxed at higher brackets.